 Sometimes unplanned adventures are the best!
-This Brahmaputra River cruise in the remote region of Assam, at the foothills of the Himalayas, in northeast India came about as a surprise and turned into a blessing in disguise for our family of four and two friends who had planned for over a year to take a completely different cruise.
-When our Lower Ganges river expedition with Pandaw Cruises was cancelled, the company was very accommodating and offered us a choice of a refund or the opportunity to do a land tour.
+This Brahmaputra River cruise in Assam, at the foothills of the Himalayas, in northeast India, came as a surprise.
+It turned into a blessing for our family of four and two friends.
+We had planned a different cruise for over a year.
+Pandaw Cruises canceled our Lower Ganges river expedition, but they accommodated us.
+They offered us a choice between a full refund or an alternative land tour.

 Neither of these options interested us, however, Pandaw was happy to book us another cruise in India onboard the M.V.
 Mahabaahu in a different region of the country.
 And so our 8-day Brahmaputra River cruise in remote Northeast India began with just 12 passengers onboard!

 Our cruise started from Guwahati, Assam, with Bhutan to the north, Bangladesh to the south, and Bengal to the west.
-As we began our journey from the airport to our cruise boat, we had the opportunity to make a short stop at the Hindu Kamakhya Temple, where the legends say the Gods Sati and Shiva met.
+As we began our journey from the airport to our cruise boat, we made a short stop at the Hindu Kamakhya Temple.
+The legends say the Gods Sati and Shiva met there.
 This site remains important to the followers of Tantra and the esoteric traditions of Hinduism and Buddhism.

 Day 1: Embarkation & Peacock Island

 Upon embarkation and a safety briefing we were off to Peacock Island for our first excursion.
 It was just a tiny tree-covered island with a small temple.
-Upon arrival, one outgoing Golden Langur monkey came down from the trees to pose with us for photos before we climbed to the top of the temple.
+Upon arrival, one outgoing Golden Langur monkey came down from the trees.
+It posed with us for photos before we climbed to the top of the temple.

-While on the island, the sun began to set and we were treated to our first golden sunset of the cruise.
+The sun began to set while we were on the island – treating us to our first golden sunset of the cruise.

 Day 2: Bangla Village